status-im/wiki.status.im/docs/index.md

 It's all about that sex appeal, we want cryptocurrencies to be easy and fun to use, ugly software doesn't help adoption.
 [Check out our designs](https://TODO) and show us how to make them better!

 - **Translations**
 Our goal is to make Status available to everyone.
-We current support ~30 languages within the app, but if you see something weird in the translations or would like to help us add a new translations, [read our Translation Guide](contributing/translations.md).
-Our website is currently only available in English, and if you'd like to help us make this multi-lingual it's be greatly appreciated, please ask us about it [on Slack](http://slack.status.im).
+We currently support ~30 languages within the app, but if you see something weird in the translations or would like to help us add a new translation, [read our Translation Guide](contributing/translations.md).
+Our website is currently only available in English and Chinese, if you'd like to help us make this multi-lingual it's be greatly appreciated, please ask us about it [on Slack](http://slack.status.im).

 - **Evangelism**
 Help us spread the word!
 Tell a friend *right now*, in fact tell **everyone** - yell from a mountain if you have to, every person counts!